 A health care sharing ministry (HCSM) provides a health care cost sharing arrangement among persons of similar and sincerely held beliefs.
-HCSMs are not-for-profit religious organizations acting as a clearinghouse for those who have medical expenses and those who desire to share the burden of those medical expenses.
+HCSMs are operated by not-for-profit religious organizations acting as a clearinghouse for those who have medical expenses and those who desire to share the burden of those medical expenses.

 - HCSMs receive no funding or grants from government sources.

 - HCSMs are not insurance companies.
 HCSM do not assume any risk or guarantee the payment of any medical bill.
 Twenty-eight states have explicitly recognized this and specifically exempt HCSMs from their insurance codes.

 - HCSMs serve more than 625,000 people*, with participating households in all fifty states.